 Insurance companies tend to consider drivers in this age range among the safest on the road because of their lengthy driving experience and the fact that many people haven’t yet experienced vision or hearing loss that can impair their driving ability.

-However, if you have a history of accidents or driving violations, you could see higher rates than your friends of the same age.
+However, if you have a history of accidents or driving violations, you could see higher monthly rates than your friends of the same age.

 Once you enter your 60s, you might notice your insurance rates begin to increase slightly.
 This slight uptick in rate is because many people’s reflexes and response times begin declining in their 60s, which can increase their risk of accidents and injuries.